 - Phrases that are common in actual spam emails like “Hurry now…” or “limited time period offer….” or “offer of a lifetime!”

-The criteria mentioned above are just broad strokes of what a spam filter might contain.
-In reality, something as simple as a ‘Hi,…” at the beginning of a sentence might trigger a spam filter.
+The abovementioned criteria are just broad strokes of what a spam filter might contain.
+Something as simple as a ‘Hi,…” at the beginning of a sentence might trigger a spam filter.

 How to Lower My Email Bounce Rate?